taylorbryant/jekyll-starter-tailwind/README.md

     * Minifies your CSS
     * Builds Jekyll
     * Runs [Browsersync](https://www.browsersync.io/) for live reload

+## Example
+I used this starter for my personal blog.
+See the code [here](https://github.com/taylorbryant/taylorbryant.github.io).

 ## What is Tailwind?
 >"Tailwind is a utility-first CSS framework for rapidly building custom user interfaces."